Dynamic Matching and Allocation of Tasks: Dynamic matching mechanism design

+We now compare and contrast the difference of the proposed definition of long-run stability with the existing definitions.
+Shapley's works \cite{gale1962college} and \cite{shapley1971assignment} proposed pairwise stability and core respectively.
+More recently, there have been works on stability in dynamic matching markets.
+In \cite{kadam2018multiperiod}, \cite{kennes2014day}, the authors analyze pairwise stability in dynamic matching markets.
+In \cite{damiano2005stability}, \cite{kurino2009credibility}, \cite{doval2014theory}, authors analyze coalitional stability in dynamic matching markets.
+In our setup, unlike the existing setups, the preferences are learned as there is incomplete information and the preferences are affected by the actions of one side.

-\textbf{Objective of the planner's problem and associated challenges.} In this section, we will discuss the objective of the planner.
-The planner decides the mechanism $\Omega=(\boldsymbol{m}, p)$, the assessment-matching and the payment rule, to maximize the total long-run revenue or the total long-run profit of the clients subject to two types of constraints.
+\textbf{Planner's Problem.} The planner decides the mechanism $\boldsymbol{m}$ to maximize the total long-run revenue subject to three types of constraints.
 The first type of constraints are the individual rationality (IR) constraints, which if satisfied guarantee that the workers and the clients participate in the mechanism.
 The second type of constraints are the incentive-compatibility (IC) constraints, which guarantee that every worker follows an optimal strategy (given the strategies of others).
-If the strategy of each worker can satisfy the IC constraint, then the joint strategy of all the workers is an equilibrium (i.e. no worker will want to deviate).
-We do not need an IC constraint for the client as the client only needs to decide whether or not to participate (already accounted for in the IR constraints).
-Therefore, the planner's problem is stated as follows:
+If the strategy of each worker can satisfy the IC constraint, then the joint strategy of all the workers is an equilibrium (no worker will want to deviate).
+We also require that the joint strategy $\boldsymbol{\pi}$ is long-run coalitionally stable under $\boldsymbol{m}$.
+The planner's problem is

-The planner's goal is to choose a mechanism such that the desired performance objective: the total long-run revenue or the total long-run profit, i.e. $X=R$ or $X=Pr$, in the worst possible equilibrium of all the possible equilibria is maximized.
-We can also extend our analysis to the settings where the objective is to maximize the performance in some equilibrium and not in the worst case equilibrium.